 Here we cover the different aspects of the foot including bones, ligaments, arches and muscles

-In the foot anatomy section you can find out all about how the foot works and how it can go wrong.
+In the foot anatomy section you can find out all about how the foot works, the different structures and what can go wrong.

 This site is all about enabling you to understand what is going on and what you can do to help yourself.
 I am passionate about sharing information and advice in an easy to understand yet comprehensive format, so you feel empowered to overcome pain in the foot.